ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-10-hyperledger-besu-explained/index.md

 [https://github.com/hyperledger/besu](https://github.com/hyperledger/besu)

-To activate it pointing to the ETC blockchain, the following command must be used to initiated it:
+To activate it pointing to the ETC blockchain, the following command must be used to initiate it:

 `--network=classic`